espresso3389/flutter_pdf_render/README.md

   }
 ```

-Of course, `PdfDocumentLoader` accepts one of `filePath`, `assetName`, or `data` to load PDF document from a file, or other sources.
+Of course, [PdfDocumentLoader](https://pub.dev/documentation/pdf_render/latest/pdf_render_widgets/PdfDocumentLoader-class.html) accepts one of `filePath`, `assetName`, or `data` to load PDF document from a file, or other sources.

-### Multi-page view using ListView.builder
+## Multi-page view using ListView.builder

-Using `PdfDocumentLoader` in combination with `PdfPageView`, you can show multiple pages of a PDF document.
+Using [PdfDocumentLoader](https://pub.dev/documentation/pdf_render/latest/pdf_render_widgets/PdfDocumentLoader-class.html) in combination with [PdfPageView](https://pub.dev/documentation/pdf_render/latest/pdf_render_widgets/PdfPageView-class.html), you can show multiple pages of a PDF document.
 In the following fragment, `ListView.builder` is utilized to realize scrollable PDF document viewer.

 ```dart
   @override